Can Dogs Eat Fish Oil? Benefits, Risks & Indian Serving Tips

 Summer (March–June)

 Indian summer heat speeds spoilage of fish oil.
-Serve fresh, never leave it out more than 20 minutes, and refrigerate leftovers fast.
+Keep it fresh when serving, limit time out of the fridge to 20 minutes, and refrigerate any leftovers without delay.

 Monsoon (June–September)

-Monsoon humidity grows mould and bacteria quickly.
+Mould and bacteria thrive fast in the moisture-heavy monsoon air.
 Buy fish oil fresh, smell before serving, and skip anything soft or off.

 Winter (November–February)

 Winter is the safest season for fish oil.
-Serve at room temperature rather than cold, especially in North Indian cold.
+It's best served at room temperature rather than chilled, especially during North Indian winters.

 How fish oil is prepared decides whether it is a harmless taste or a problem.
 Here is what to share and what to skip: